HabanaAI/vllm-fork/README_GAUDI.md

 - `VLLM_HANDLE_TOPK_DUPLICATES`: if ``true`` - handles duplicates outside top-k.
 The default is `false`.
 - `VLLM_CONFIG_HIDDEN_LAYERS`: configures how many hidden layers to run in a HPUGraph for model splitting among hidden layers when TP is 1.
 It helps to improve throughput by reducing inter-token latency limitations in some models.
 The default is `1`.
 - `VLLM_SKIP_WARMUP`: if `true`, warm-up is skipped.
 The default is `false`.
+- `VLLM_HPU_FORCE_CHANNEL_FP8`: if `true` forces using per-channel quantization using dynamic quantization for models that are using block quantization.
+Enabled by default

 > [!TIP]
 > When a deployed workload does not utilize the full context that a model can handle, it is good practice to limit the maximum values upfront based on the input and output token lengths that will be generated after serving the vLLM server.